-The price at which a LL is either valued for purposes of the O/C tests (where relevant) or when sold is key to the performance of the CLO.
+The price at which a LL is valued either for purposes of the O/C tests (where relevant noting that in most circumstances as explained above LL are valued at par for purposes of the O/C tests) or when sold is key to the performance of the CLO.
 IOSCO received feedback during industry roundtables indicating that CLO investors do not typically check every valuation and/or sale of a LL but rather focus on making sure, as part of their initial due diligence, that the CLO manager has policies and procedures in place, including for cross sales, i.e., sales between two CLOs (or funds) managed by the same CLO manager.